BonsonW/slorado/docs/pawsey.md

 # Basecalling on Pawsey's AMD GPUs

 With slorado, now you can do some basecalling of your nanopore data on [Australia's Pawsey supercomputer](https://pawsey.org.au/).
-The [Setonix cluster](https://pawsey.org.au/systems/setonix/) in Pawsey has several hundres AMD Instinct MI250X GPUs.
+The [Setonix cluster](https://pawsey.org.au/systems/setonix/) in Pawsey has several hundred AMD Instinct MI250X GPUs.
 For those who have access to Pawsey, this post will show how you can do this.

 ## Getting started